cmd-stream/codec-protobuf-go/README.md

 It maps concrete Command and Result types to internal identifiers, allowing type-safe serialization across network boundaries.

+**Important:** This Protobuf codec expects all Command and Result types to implement `proto.Message`.
+If a type does not implement `proto.Message`, the codec will panic at runtime.

 ## How To

 ```go